-A lot of parents are wary of starting their babes on meats, but there’s no research to prove the benefits of a vegetarian diet, and well-cooked shredded chicken, or flaked fish can be an excellent source of protein and iron.
-You could also try safe and healthy adventurous first foods, to expand your baby’s palate.
+- A lot of parents are wary of starting their babes on meats, but there’s no research to prove the benefits of a vegetarian diet, and well-cooked shredded chicken or flaked fish can be an excellent source of protein and iron.

 Tip: I was very keen on introducing ragi, so I mixed yummy, no-dalda, buttery ragi cookies in milk and you could try it too!